openworm/OpenWorm/README.md

 Quickstart
 ----------
 We have put together a [docker container](http://docker.com) that pulls together the major components of our simulation and runs it on your machine.
-When you get it all running it do the following:
+When you get it all running it does the following:

 1. Run our nervous system model, known as [c302](https://github.com/openworm/CElegansNeuroML/tree/master/CElegans/pythonScripts/c302), on your computer.
 2. Run our body model, known as [Sibernetic](https://github.com/openworm/sibernetic), on your computer, using the output of the nervous system model.